Configuration

 file

 Use a local directory as binary artifact repository.
-The directory is specified in the path key as absolute path.
+The directory should be specified in the path key as absolute path.
+An initial ~ or ~user component is replaced by the users home directory.
 The optional fileMode and directoryMode keys take the desired access modes as numeric value to override the default umask derived modes.

 http